spatialcarpentry/basics/_posts/2000-01-01-qgis-intro.md

 <li>Project properties:<br>
 <ul>
 <li>To view project properties, navigate to <em>Menu Bar > Project > Project properties</em></li>
-<li>Here in project properties you're able to give your project a title, configure projections, save to relative paths (because we're creating links to our data in order to import into QGIS!), and other items relate to the project itself.
+<li>Here in project properties you're able to give our project a title, configure projections, save to relative paths (because we're creating links to our data in order to import into QGIS!), and other items relate to the project itself.
 QGIS referes to projections as the Coordinate Reference System, or CRS.</li>
 </li>
 <li>Vector/Raster geoalgorithms<br>
 <ul>